 Let’s talk money.

-We found a lockable cashbox secondhand (for $12), drilled two holes in the bottom and bolted it to the shelves.
-It’s impossible to move.
+I found a lockable cashbox secondhand (for $12), drilled two holes in the bottom and bolted it to the shelves.
+It’s not easy to move.

-We used an angle grinder to make a slot in the top of the cashbox, so people can slip money inside during the day, when the box is locked.
-At night, we empty it, unlock it and leave the lid open — again, so folks can see there’s nothing to steal, and therefore no point wrecking anything trying.
+Friends helped out, using an angle grinder to make a slot in the top of the cashbox, so people can slip money inside during the day, when the box is locked.
+At night, I empty it, unlock it and leave the lid open — again, so folks can see there’s nothing to steal, and therefore no point wrecking anything trying.

-This is important stuff — we’ve heard of unsecured money tins being swiped from stalls, and of empty locked cashboxes being broken open overnight, amd ruined.
-This sort of thing hits your motivation and commitment to the project, so make some effort upfront to dissuade theft as much as you can.
+This is important stuff — I’ve heard of unsecured money tins being swiped from stalls, and of empty locked cashboxes being broken open overnight, amd ruined.
+This sort of thing hits your motivation and commitment to the project, so make some effort up front to dissuade theft as much as you can.

-Surprisingly, most people do pay via our cashbox.
+Surprisingly, most people do pay via my cashbox.

 But it’s also a good idea to offer another method of payment for those who don’t carry cash much anymore.
-We opted to leave bank transfer details, others leave a PayPal email address.
+I opted to leave both bank transfer details and a PayPal email address.

 You don’t have to participate in the monetary economy…